Digilent/axi4lite_ip_gen/README.md

 - Multiple ports cannot currently share the same bitfield, or partially overlap their bitfields - modifying the generator to allow this in situations where only one bitfield sharing a bit provides read access to the host is possible.
 This would allow, for example, a read-only and a write-only port to share the same address.
 - The axi4lite core does not assert error conditions when invalid accesses are performed - for example, writing to a read-only register is ignored.
 Throwing errors could either be added as optional or default functionality.
 Also requires a custom core to replace the HLS core.
 - Some form of generated IP documentation would be useful
+- Only register-level access to the registers is provided in the driver API.
+Bitfield-level mask-and-set access might also be helpful.